riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 Note the compiler emitted instructions for PC-relative symbol addresses are not necessarily sequential or in pairs.
-There is a constraint is that the instruction with the `RISCV_R_PCREL_LO12_I` or `RISCV_R_PCREL_LO12_S` relocation label points to a `R_RISCV_PCREL_HI20` relocation pointing to the symbol. e.g.
+There is a constraint is that the instruction with the `RISCV_R_PCREL_LO12_I` or `RISCV_R_PCREL_LO12_S` relocation label points to a valid HI20 PC-relative relocation pointing to the symbol. e.g.

 ```
 label: